adrelanos/aeternity-wiki/Installing-on-Windows-(work-in-progress,-help-wanted).md

 https://www.erlang.org/downloads

-For more adventurous build it from source.
+For the more adventurous, build it from source.

 ## 2. Add the folder to the path